RouEmpire/the-creative-media-note/pages/SEO.md

 	- ## Bounce Rate
 		- It is a **Percentage** of user **Bouncing** trough your **Pages**
 		- More **Travel** (AKA **Bouncing**) between **Pages** means more **Bounce Rate**
-		- Bounce Rate can be mean Good or Bad, it depends
+		- Bounce Rate can be mean Good or Bad, it depends on you site style
+			- ((66415e86-5542-4bbc-945c-77cb901c0928)) is engage people to deep information, so High
 - # Localization SEO
   id:: 663ecdb7-e7ed-4e53-bee5-aaac886a678f
 	- Coming Soon